coq/coq/doc/sphinx/proof-engine/tactics.rst

    This tactic applies to any goal.
 It behaves like :tacn:`exact` with a big
-   difference: the user can leave some holes (denoted by ``_`` or :n:`(_ : @type)`) in the term. :tacn:`refine` will generate as many subgoals as there are holes in the term.
+   difference: the user can leave some holes (denoted by ``_`` or :n:`(_ : @type)`) in the term. :tacn:`refine` will generate as many subgoals as there are remaining holes in the elaborated term.
 The type of holes must be either synthesized by the system or declared by an explicit cast like ``(_ : nat -> Prop)``.
 Any subgoal that occurs in other subgoals is automatically shelved, as if calling :tacn:`shelve_unifiable`.
+The produced subgoals (shelved or not) are *not* candidates for typeclass resolution, even if they have a type-class type as conclusion, letting the user control when and how typeclass resolution is launched on them.
 This low-level tactic can be useful to advanced users.

    .. example::